mvousden/ste/readme.md

  - Moustaches can't be escaped.
 I don't want to make it too easy.

- - Moustache contents are limited to `1000` characters (note - not file contents), though you can change this via the `MOUSTACHE_BUFFER_SIZE` define.

  - Relative paths are relative to the file they are used in.
 They are not necessarily relative to the primary input file (see what happened to `b/d.c` in the example above).